shishenyxx/DeepMosaic/README.md

 ### Note

 1. The singularity container currently only works with grch37.
-2. You'll need your own copy of annovar.
+2. You'll need your own copy of ANNOVAR outside the singularity (please specify the path of ANNOVAR in `<options>`).

 ### Usage